 Undergraduate CREW courses can be counted towards an undergraduate degree and a minor in Creative Writing is available.
 (See below.)

 One 200-level creative writing course may be included in an English Literature major.
 CREW 353 Writing for Theatre may be included in a Theatre major with approval from the Head of School.
-Contact your Faculty or Student Recruitment for more information.
+Contact your Faculty or Student Futures for more information.

 If you are not currently studying at Victoria University of Wellington, you can still apply to take an individual CREW course, or courses to support your development as a writer.
 See 'Applying independently' on our How and when to apply page, and contact the IIML if you have any questions.